 In fact, Confluent Cloud customers can benefit as much from the additional visibility and control from a continuous data observability platform like Acceldata as self-managed on-premises and hosted Kafka users.

-Request a demo of the Acceldata Data Observability for Kafka solution.
+Request a demo of the Acceldata Data Observability platform.